MiliThakrar/Book-Recommendations/README.md

 - Data collection and preprocessing
 - Exploratory data analysis
+- Implementation of content-based filtering techniques
 - Implementation of collaborative filtering algorithms
-- Development of content-based filtering techniques
 - Integration of both approaches into a hybrid model
 - Evaluation and optimization of the recommendation system